forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 > partly subjective

 The optimal diagnosis method depends on the purpose of diagnosis (also addressed also in [Mina and Anderson](#mina)):
-* Diagnosis of at risk for severe Covid individuals: Multiple early morning salvia.
-Possibly combined with sputum or x-ray (for patients at high risk) and possibly even CT (for patients at high risk and of high age) to check lung involvement.
+* Diagnosis of individuals at risk for severe Covid: Multiple early morning salvia.
+Optionally upon infection, the lower respiratory tract involvement can be diagnosed with sputum  or x-ray.
+Possibly CT (for patients at high risk and of high age) to check lung involvement.

+_Scientific analyses:_
+  * Epidemiological analysis e.g. to determine spread patterns: Ideally a combination of methods including saliva, NPS swabs and symptoms to detect acute infections and serology for past infections.
+  * Medical analyses to assess the effectiveness of treatment methods and prevention methods: Same as epidemiological analyses and additionally sputum and exhaled aerosol are also very helpful at least in sub samples.

+  > Test for cohort testing and community studies are also discussed in the chapter [individual susceptibility and transmission](../5_epidemiological/individual_susceptibility_and_transmission.md).

+_Routine Screening:_
 * Routine screening of health/care home personal: Twice per week early morning saliva analyzed with pooled PCR.
+* Household samples to have an overview: PCR or antigen.
+* Airplane personal: saliva antigen tests.
+Travellers too if hospitalizations rates are high.

+_Routine Screening when hospitalization rates are high:_
 * Routine screening of personal in public settings such as supermarkets/public offices: Early morning saliva combined with do it yourself antigen tests once a week during moderate to high incidence of hospitalized cases.
 Confirmation with PCR.
-* Schools: Pooled saliva to have an overview.
+* Companies, Educational Settings: Pooled saliva to have an overview.

   > Quarantine should be waved for children since children rarely transmit SARS-CoV-2 and quarantine can be especially hard for them and quarantine can contribute to long Covid & possibly to PIMS.

 ## Summarized References